Peperomia puteolata (Parallel Peperomia) Care Indoors; Watering, Light, Soil, Problems

 Temperature & Humidity

-Peperomia puteolata prefers an average warmth of 15-260C.
-Keep it away from sources of drafts like AC units, hot air vents, stoves, windy doors, drafty windows and others as they can cause reduced growth and leaf drop.
+Peperomia puteolata prefers a warmth of 15-260C.
+Keep it away from sources of drafts like AC units, hot air vents, stoves, windy doors, drafty windows and others, as they can cause reduced growth, drooping, yellowing and leaf drop.

 Parallel Peperomia thrives in a humidity of 55-65%.
 Too low humidity can lead to brown leaf tips and edges.
-To increase humidity, set the pot on a wet pebble tray, use a cool mist humidifier or grow the plant in a closed terrarium where a high humidity can be maintained.
+To increase humidity, set the pot on a wet pebble tray, use a cool mist humidifier or grow the plant in a closed terrarium.
+Do not mist or wet the leaves and maintain good air circulation to prevent fungal infestations.

 Fertilizer